pucrs-automated-planning/htn-formalization/README.md

 - S/He can also **destroy** the sword the hero currently holds.
 However, this can have unpleasant effects if done in a room with a trap or a monster;
 - Finally, the hero can **disarm** a trap, if there is a trap in the room the hero is in and the hero is empty-handed (does not hold a sword), then the hero can disarm it.

-You can use the operators (action templates) as defined below:
+You can (and we encourage you to) use the operators (action templates) as defined below:

 ```LISP
     ; This is a comment